 Some people are allergic to the dander (the flakes of skin), dried saliva, or urine that comes from animals with fur or feathers.
-Even feathers in a pillow can cause allergic reactions or asthma symptoms.
 Giving up your beloved pet may not be an option, so if your symptoms get worse around your pet, try the following tips:

-More than half of the approximately 25.7 million Americans with asthma also have allergies, including allergies to pollen and outdoor mold.
-If you're one of them, allergy season can be tough on your asthma.
-And if you have multiple allergies, it also can be long: tree and flower pollens cause problems in early spring, grass pollens strike in late spring and early summer, and weed pollens are active in late summer.
+If you have an allergy to pollen or outdoor mold, allergy season can be tough on your asthma.
+And if you have multiple allergies, it also can be long: tree pollens cause problems in early spring, grass pollens strike in late spring and early summer, and weed pollens are active in late summer and early fall.
 While you can't avoid pollen entirely, the following tips may help you weather the seasons: